-Whilst most people will surely have heard of diesel generators, it is safe to say that few people know a great deal about them.
+Whilst most people will surely have heard of industrial generators, it is safe to say that few people know a great deal about them.
 The aim of this article is to shine a light on these often invaluable devices and highlight some of the advantages which they are able to provide.

 A generator produces power by using a diesel engine to drive an alternator, or electric generator.
 The engine’s power is transformed by the alternator to a usable electric current which is then distributed to places which require power, for example commercial buildings, construction sites, ocean going vessels and outdoor events.
 Our generators can create non-stop electric power at constant voltage or make current flow with no spikes and sags.
 Naturally, a continuous power supply is of particular importance to businesses and large scale industries so it is important that these users have unfettered access to a reliable power source.

-The most common cause of damage to diesel generators is when they are under loaded.
+The most common cause of damage to industrial generators is when they are under loaded.
 In general, generators function most effectively when they operate at high capacity (approximately 70% of the maximum load).
 When used at low capacity (such as 10% of the voltage load), they start to build up carbon and internal glazing which eventually will create soot and residue from unused fuel.
 These can accumulate and clog the piston rings; therefore, users are advised to choose a generator which they will operate close to its full capacity.

-Diesel generators enjoy a number of distinct advantages over other types of generators.
+Industrial generators enjoy a number of distinct advantages over other types of generators.
 Some of the most significant of these are listed below:

 They are typically more cost-effective than petrol generators.
 Indeed, diesel fuel is less expensive than other hydro carbonic fluids; therefore using diesel powered generators can help users to achieve savings of up to 30% on their operating costs.